VU-BEAM-Lab/GENRE/README.md

 % reduced numerical precision).
 Depending on factors such as the
 % conditioning of the model matrices, this reduced precision can lead to
 % significantly different results.
 Therefore, if you select single
-% single precision, then you should ensure that this precision is
+% precision, then you should ensure that this precision is sufficient
-% sufficient for your application.
-If you are uncertain, then it is best to
+% for your application.
+If you are uncertain, then it is best to use
-% use double precision.
+% double precision.
 precision = 'single';

 % Specify the number of model fits